-- 15. The cost of structural remedial work to the property has been priced c£54,000.
-This does not include any other works to extend the design life of the property or retrofitting the property to be off gas or insulated to current standards which will be required in the future.
-Based on this, the decision to demolish and rebuild was agreed upon between Housing Delivery and Head of Facilities Management as the most cost-effective strategy. - 16.
-The financial appraisals set out in Appendix 1, 2 and 3 show that the scheme is viable in the short, medium and long term for the Council.
-The total scheme cost of £598k is lower than the Gross Development Value (GDV) which is estimated at £630k, the total estimated value of the completed homes.
+- 16. The financial appraisals set out in Appendix 1, 2 and 3 show that the scheme is viable in the short, medium and long term for the Council.
+The total scheme cost of £597,000 is lower than the Gross Development Value (GDV) which is estimated at £600,000, the total estimated value of the completed homes.
 The scheme provides a surplus in the long term cumulative cashflow from year 1 to year 50 when the loan is repaid. - 17.
-The construction costs are based on a relatively high build value of £3,200m2 (including demolition and all abnormals).
+The construction costs are based on a relatively high build value of £3,200m2 including abnormals.
 At this level, the scheme remains viable in terms of costs and a 10% contingency budget has been included in the financial appraisal.
 Conditions have been set to revisit the scheme through Cabinet/Council should costs further exceed this as set out below.